 Trump-endorsed Senate candidate Bernie Moreno wins Ohio's GOP Primary

-Ohio GOP Senate Candidate Bernie Moreno has won his party's primary, according to a race call by The Associated Press.
+Ohio Republican Senate candidate Bernie Moreno has won his party's primary, according to a race call by The Associated Press.

 The former car dealership owner beat out other primary challengers in a three-way race that tested former President Donald Trump's influence with Ohio GOP voters.